 Throughout Esther’s pregnancy, images of guests showing up in large groups taking turns riding my couch while taking selfies using my son as a prop before posting a Facebook update haunted me.
 “Who’s next?”
 Maybe my protective instinct kicked in a wee bit early.
 Who me?

 After spending a week or so as tag-team parents, hosting guests provided a welcome change of pace.
 Here are the highlights.

 The Baby Whisperer-Every family has at least one.
 The aunt or family friend found at family gatherings with a baby in her lap.
 Whether the baby is her grandchild or the neighbor’s child is irrelevant, the experience imparted from these Baby Yodas is priceless.
 “A diaper change he shall need.”
-Need someone to give you a breather or keep your baby awake for extra hour call the Baby Whisperer.
+Need someone to give you a breather or keep your baby awake for an extra hour call the Baby Whisperer.

 He Looks Like-From his first sonogram our loved ones started playing the Who Does He Look Like Game.
 Five months later, the game’s still on.
 I’ve heard he looks like Esther with Frank’s skin color or his hair is the color Frank’s used to be to the distant aunt who sees my dad or her cousin etc. It’s kind of like “What Color is this Dress.”
 To date, my favorite has been the friend with no relation to either of us insisting he looks like her when he smiles.Share This: